Lansdowne Outdoor Recreational Park (LORDA)

 Our campground features 15 unserviced overnight sites.
 Guest amenities include flush toilets, water, and a disposal station.
 Our park is designed to be accessible for seniors and people of any age with disabilities and our property is rated as partially accessible with Access Advisor.
 Park activities include trout fishing, hiking, picnic sites, and games such as croquet, bocce, and horseshoes.

-We are a proud member of the Tourism Industry Association of Nova Scotia and the Pictou County Tourist Association.
+We are a proud member of the Tourism Industry Association of Nova Scotia and Destination Eastern and Northumberland Shores (DEANS).